 When I talk to my colleagues about Boone: the bluegrass, the bears, my neighbors who raise goats and chickens, and the gravel roads that require 4 wheel drive all year round, it sounds foreign.
 It sounds funny.
 It sounds like a middle of no where town on top of a mountain where no one would choose to live.
 And everyone tells me “we have to get you out of there!” and I feel their sympathy as if I’m suffering.

-And when in Boone, I hear the opposite, “Aren’t you sick of driving back and forth to DC?”
+And when in Boone, I hear, “Aren’t you sick of driving back and forth to DC?”
 And, “Isn’t it isolating?
 Working from home?”
 Yeah, it is sometimes.
 Even though I talk to my colleagues on the phone, I spend most of my day in isolation.
 I miss the post-work Happy Hours and the cake that’s passed around to celebrate a milestone.
-It nags at me just a little at first, and then I get ignored in a meeting or there’s a misunderstanding and I crave a real, face-to-face early morning coffee conversation, but there’s no one to talk to by the coffee pot except for my cat.
-It can feel really isolating, sometimes.
+It nags at me just a little at first, and then I get ignored in a meeting or there’s a misunderstanding that would be easier to explain in-person and I crave a real, face-to-face early morning coffee conversation, but there’s no one to talk to by the coffee pot except for my cats.
+Yeah, it can feel really isolating, sometimes.

 When I need to be in the city again, I go.
 It’s a cycle.
 It’s disorienting, and I pretty much get culture shock every time I travel and come back, but that’s what my work life looks like right now.
 Everyone seems to have an opinion about this set up.
 People who can spend weeks alone without getting cabin fever think I am living the dream.
 (If I spend 48 hours alone, I feel like I’m suffocating.)
 I’ll also hear people say they could “never” live in Boone or “never” live in DC, and I get that.
 We’re all viewing the world through our own lenses.